The Grateful Dead is a classic rock band that originated in the 1960’s.

 Indeed, this song about the death of an unnamed friend doesn’t always seem to have anything to do with mortality at all.
 Rather, it seems to take its namesake seriously as a way into some ecstatic space where matter gives way to pure energy and emotion takes over the senses — that place which Pigpen would later call, in “Caution (Do Not Stop on Tracks)” — “the other one.”

 When the Dead first used this Dylan cover in concert, many fans openly questioned whether it belonged in their repertoire at all.

 They had good reason to worry: Like so many songs performed by rock bands — particularly bands without a singer or songwriter to focus them — it was overly complicated and lacked flow.

 And then, while learning how to perform the piece live, they discovered its flaws from their own perspective.

 “The St Stephan Blues,” as lyricist Robert Hunter called it, is an improvisational nightmare for two reasons: It has one chord change per verse and no chorus; instead, each line of verse ends with a period which essentially repeats the chord in question, so the song feels like a gigantic round.

 I hope you enjoyed this list of the 10 best grateful dead songs.

-If you have any other thoughts or suggestions, please let me know in the comments below.
+If you have any other thoughts or suggestions, please let us know in the comments below.